hamotime/osticket-post-install-config/README.md

 <p>
 <b>5.
 Configure Agents </b> <br />
 We are going to create a couple of help desk agents to do tickets with.
 One will be called Jane (Assigned to SysAdmins Department) and the other John (Assigned to the Support Department).
-We will create "Jane" first then follow the same steps to create John making sure he is assigned to "Support" department. <br />
+We will create "Jane" first then follow the same steps to create John making sure he is assigned to "Support" department.

-- Start by going to Admin Panel -> Agents -> Add New. <br />
+Start by going to Admin Panel -> Agents -> Add New. <br />
 - Fill out "Name", "Email Address", "Username" <br />
-- Uncheck "Send the agent a password reset email".
+- Select Set Password -> Uncheck "Send the agent a password reset email".
 Enter the password and make sure "Require Password change at next login it set to off".
-This isn't the best security practice and ideally you would want them to change their password at next login but as this is a practice lab it isn't neccessary <br />
+This isn't the best security practice and ideally you would want them to change their password at next login but as this is a practice lab it isn't neccessary. <br />
 - Select the "Access" tab.
 Under "Primary Department" select SysAdmins and then choose the "SysAdmin" role.
-Next is optional but under "Extended Access" I chose "Support" and then add to give Jane the ability to observer "Support" department tickets. <br />
+Next is optional, under "Extended Access" choose "Support" and then add to give Jane the ability to observe "Support" department tickets. <br />
 - Select the "Teams" tab next.
 Choose "Online Banking" then click Add.
 Then select the yellow "Create" button <br />
-- Refresh the Agents page and you will see a new agent has been created <br /> <br />
+- Refresh the Agents page and you will see a new agent has been created

-- Repeat the steps above to create another Agent but enter the following: <br />
+Repeat the steps above to create another Agent but enter the following: <br />
 - Name: John Doe <br />
 - Email: john@lognpacific.com <br />
 - Username: john <br />